thezeedom/fqscreen_viz/README.md

-# R Shiny app for visualizing FastQ Screen data.
+ R Shiny app for visualizing FastQ Screen data.

-## app.R - Main application.
+- app.R - Main application.
 Recommeded to run in browser.
-## fqscreen_function_MASTER.R - Functions utilized in app.
+- fqscreen_function_MASTER.R - Functions utilized in app.

 ## Input Data
-This app requires the text output from [FastQ Screen](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/).
+This app requires the text output from <a href="https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/" target="_blank">FastQ Screen</a>.

 To include multiple files, please run the app in browser.